Try to Run Down Cops, Get Released: Say Hello to Bail Reform

 Another Bail Bonds Reform Chicken Comes Home to Roost

-On November 19th another bail reform chicken came home to roost and nearly ran over pedestrians while fleeing from DEA agents down a Manhattan sidewalk in his car.
-When finally cornered by law enforcement he was arrested and charged with reckless endangerment, driving without a license, grand larceny and leaving the scene of an accident.
+On November 119th another bail reform chicken came home to roost and nearly ran over pedestrians while fleeing from DEA agents down a Manhattan sidewalk in his car.
+When finally cornered by law enforcement he was arrested and charged with reckless endangerment, driving without a license, grand larceny, and leaving the scene of an accident.

-• August 2019 (cont’d) - A couple of days later police finally tracked him down to a Bronx nightclub and busted him for the earlier incident.
-When they arrested him, however, they discovered he was in possession of 3 pounds of marijuana.
+• August 2019 (continued) - A couple of days later police finally tracked him down to a Bronx nightclub and busted him for the earlier incident.
+When they arrested him, however, they discovered he was in possession of three pounds of marijuana.

-Besides the above incidents Santos has 2 prior felony convictions.
+Besides the above incidents Santos has two prior felony convictions.
 And now he’s been arrested for driving down a Manhattan sidewalk in his car while fleeing DEA agents.
-Yet during his arraignment his lawyer suggested he was a victim of the system and should be released without bail because he didn’t commit an act of physical violence.
+Yet during his arraignment, his lawyer suggested he was a victim of the system and should be released without bail because he didn’t commit an act of physical violence.

 The judge didn’t buy it and ordered Santos held on $100,000 cash or bond.
 However, even if he does not post bail he will be released come January 1st thanks to the new bail reform laws that come into effect on that date.